babylonhealth/ios-playbook/Interview/AutomationExercise.md

 ### New Test Cases

-For the net stage we would like you to add new tests to improve coverage
+For the net stage we would like you to improve test coverage by adding new tests as follows:

 - Create any new tests you feel are appropriate
 - Write a explanation as to why the test is needed and what it covers